JoseLopez36/RoboticsProjects-Crazyflie/README.md

 ```
 git clone https://github.com/larics/docker_files.git
 ```
-And follow the setup instructions there.
+And follow the setup instructions  on [this link](https://github.com/larics/docker_files/tree/master/ros2/ros2-humble/crazyflies).
 This docker automatically clones and builds ROS2 mrs_crazyflies package.

 ### 2) Manual installation (if you already have ROS2 installed)
 > We are assuming that you have ROS2 Humble installed.